• About UPF-BSM

 Basic concepts of genetics in relation to all aspects of human reproduction (preconceptional, prenatal and embryonic stage), with emphasis on inherited disease, chromosomal segregation and the genetics of male and female infertility will be reviewed.

-This subject will cover classical and expanded preconceptional screening and analyse implications for couples wanting to conceive.
-Students will study techniques and approaches to embryo testing (PGT-A, PGT-M, PGT-ST) as well as concepts related to genetic counselling.
+This subject will cover classical and expanded preconceptional screening and analyze implications for couples wanting to conceive.
+Students will learn techniques and approaches to embryo testing (PGT-A, PGT-M, PGT-ST) as well as concepts related to genetic counselling.
 The lack of an EBM perspective made PGT a particularly controversial issue in the ART field.
 Since genetics and preconceptional testing lend themselves particularly well to EBM assessment, case studies will be used to illustrate concepts.

 Cutting edge genetic technologies will be presented and studied, including genetic manipulation and genome editing techniques, mitochondrial manipulation, uterine transplant, and stem cell-related approaches to infertility.